 What is the VAT on commercial property rent?

-VAT on all commercial property rentals and purchases is complex and, as such, it is advised that you seek expert assistance if you are not well-versed in the complexities of the area.
+VAT on all commercial property rentals and purchases is complex and, as such, it is advised that you seek expert assistance if you are not well-versed in the complexities of of this aspect of commercial property management.

 In general, there are four main principles to consider for commercial VAT purposes: